 1c: On the tools and techniques required to apply and sustain lean in the workplace.

-2a: On the advanced lean knowledge and leadership competences required for lean management.
+2a: On the advanced lean knowledge and leadership competencies required for lean management.
 Ability to design and implement programmes, play a leading role in managing departmental or cross functional teams, with some support and guidance.

-2b: On the advanced lean knowledge and leadership competences required for lean management.
+2b: On the advanced lean knowledge and leadership competencies required for lean management.
 Ability to design and implement programmes, play a leading role in managing inter-business, departmental or cross functional teams, with high levels of responsibility and requiring minimal support and guidance

-3a: On advanced lean knowledge and the strategic and leadership competences required for lean leadership at a senior level.
+3a: On advanced lean knowledge and the strategic and leadership competencies required for lean leadership at a senior level.
 Those with LCS 3a should be able to design lean strategies for an organisation (or a significant business unit) and demonstrate appropriate lean leadership qualities and practices.

-3b: On advanced lean knowledge and the strategic and leadership competences required for lean leadership at the highest level.
+3b: On advanced lean knowledge and the strategic and leadership competencies required for lean leadership at the highest level.
 Those with LCS 3b should be able to design and lead lean strategies for an organisation and demonstrate mature lean leadership qualities and practices.

 Click on the Descriptors tab for details on each level.